Ruchag0803/Ovarian-Cyst-detection-using-image-processing/README.md

 # Project: Ovarian Cyst Detection

 ### Objective:
-The objective of this project is to develop a system for identifying and classifying ovarian cysts present in medical images.
+The objective of this project is to develop a system for identifying ovarian cysts present in medical images.
 Ovarian cysts are fluid-filled sacs that can develop in the ovaries, and they can vary in size and complexity.
-This project aims to provide a tool that assists medical professionals in accurately detecting and categorizing these cysts.
+This project aims to provide a tool that assists medical professionals in accurately detecting these cysts.

 ### Project Description:
 The project involves the development of an image processing and machine learning system to analyze medical images of the ovaries.
 The process includes several steps: